swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

     -- Sweden Connect QC Statement extension
     id-qcs-sid         OBJECT IDENTIFIER ::= { id-qcs 1 }   -- Semantics Identifiers
-    id-qcs-statement   OBJECT IDENTIFIER ::= { id-qcs 2 }   –- QC statements
+    id-qcs-statement   OBJECT IDENTIFIER ::= { id-qcs 2 }   -- QC statements

     -- Sweden Connect Certificate Extensions
     id-ce-authContext  OBJECT IDENTIFIER ::= { id-ce 1 }    -- Auth context extension used in RFC 7773
     id-ce-svt          OBJECT IDENTIFIER ::= { id-ce 2 }    -- Signature Validation Token extension

-> [1]: The OID 1.2.752.201 was assigned to the Swedish E-identification board.
-This organisation is overtaken by the Swedish Agency for Digital Government who uses this OID arc for the Sweden Connect technical framework.
+> \[*\]: The OID 1.2.752.201 was assigned to the Swedish E-identification Board, but this organisation has been overtaken by the Swedish Agency for Digital Government (DIGG) who now uses this OID arc for the Sweden Connect Technical Framework.

 <a name="references"></a>
 ## 4. References